Yomguithereal/colifrapy/README.md

 ```

 ##Philosophy
-As every framework, colifrapy aims at enable you to work immediately on critical and intersting parts of
-your code that will tackle the problems you need to solve instead of battling with petty
-things such as the console output, your settings and the arguments passed to your tool.
+As every framework, colifrapy enables you to work immediately on critical and intersting parts of your code that will tackle the problems you need to solve instead of battling with petty things such as the console output, your settings and the arguments passed to your tool.

 However, colifrapy is not a tyrant and does not force you to go its way.
-As such, every part of colifrapy can
-be used on its own and you will remain free to code however you want to.
+As such, every part of colifrapy can be used on its own and you will remain free to code however you want to.

 ##Concept
 When using colifrapy, your tool is called through a command line hub which acts more or less like a router which will call upon a controller using one or several models to perform the job.